tyrnaki/metis_coursework/Text_Recognition/MVP.md

 On training data, the initial NN yeilded an accuracy of 0.7154 and a loss of 0.9133; while on test data it yeilded similar results with an accuracy of 0.7125 and loss of 0.9403.

-In order to tie this model back to the project's business case, I took screenshots of characters as seen in some illicit advertisements.
+In order to tie this model back to the project's business case, I took screenshots of characters in illicit advertisements.
 The model was able to predict well on more distict characters (A & M) but had difficulty distinguishing between characters with some similarities in shape (0 versus U, for example).

 <img src="https://github.com/tyrnaki/metis_coursework/blob/main/Text_Recognition/images/A_results.png" alt="drawing" width="400" position='absolute' float='left'/>
 <img src="https://github.com/tyrnaki/metis_coursework/blob/main/Text_Recognition/images/O_results.png" alt="drawing" width="400" position='absolute' float='right'/>